Lessons

 - Practice partners may attend the lesson without the student if a child is ill and can stay home alone but the practice partner is not contagious.

-- Up to 3 times a year, if you give me at least 24 hours' notice, I'm happy to try to find a mutually agreeable time to re-schedule the lesson.
+- Up to 3 times a year, if you give me at least 24 hours' notice, I'm happy to try to find a mutually agreeable time to re-schedule the lesson, or defer the lesson to the summer.

 - Is it OK to use phones, laptops, tablets, or other devices during the lesson?